24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Iowa homeowners insurance coverage for mold is mixed.
 Mold caused by a sudden, covered water loss (burst pipe, appliance overflow) is generally covered.
 Mold from long-term humidity, deferred maintenance, or undetected slow leaks is often denied.
 Many policies have mold-specific sub-limits — $5,000 to $10,000 is common — so even when coverage applies, larger jobs often involve out-of-pocket cost.
 We help you read your declarations page and understand limits before work begins.

 Iowa doesn't license mold remediation contractors at the state level — there's no state board you can complain to about a bad job.
-The industry-standard credential is IICRC certification (Institute of Inspection, Cleaning and Restoration Certification), and specifically the AMRT (Applied Microbial Remediation Technician) designation under the S520 reference standard.
+The industry's reference standard is IICRC S520 (published by the Institute of Inspection, Cleaning and Restoration Certification), which defines the protocols for microbial remediation: containment, HEPA filtration, controlled removal of contaminated porous materials, and post-remediation verification.

 Service Areas for Mold Remediation